 Dilijan - Lake Sevan-Noravank – Khor Virap – Yerevan

 Just 30 minutes outside the city is the See of the Catholicos of the Armenian Apostolic Church, the Cathedral of Etchmiatsin.
 This UNESCO World Heritage Site dates from 301-303 AD.
 Return to Yerevan to visit either the History Museum or the National Art Gallery.
-Afterwards, you may with to spend your leisure time at picturesque "Vernisage" Art Park.
+Afterwards, you may wish to spend your leisure time at picturesque "Vernisage" Art Park.
 Overnight at the hotel.
-(B,L)
+(B,L,D)

 Your last day of touring will take you to the village of Garni to visit the ancient fortress (1st century BC) and the Hellenistic pagan Temple dedicated to the Goddess of the Sun, also 1st century.
 Continue to the Gueghard Cave Monastery, another UNESCO World Heritage Site.
 The name Gueghard derives from the spear that one of the Roman guards had used to pierce the side of the crucified Christ.
 Gueghard Monastery is uniquely carved into the side of a mountain and is one of the fascinating monuments of Armenia.
 The structure contains monastic cells, churches, tombs, and "Khachkar" crosses all hewn into solid rock.
 These crosses first appeared in the 4th-7th centuries.
 Enjoy a family hosted lunch in Garni.
 Return to Yerevan and enjoy some free time to explore the city on your own.
 (An optional visit to the cognac factory in Ararat at 15 USD pp can be arranged).
 This evening gather for a farewell dinner.
 Overnight at the hotel.
 (B,L,D)

 Tuesday, May 05